The Elephant

 By Willy Chowoo

-Deep inside Uganda’s national parks, a silent technological revolution is underway.
-Drones soar above tree canopies.
-GPS collars transmit signals from lions and elephants.
-AI-powered cameras and sensors in pipeline to scan for intruders.
-These aren’t scenes from a sci-fi film—they’re real tools now protecting Uganda’s most iconic wildlife.
+Deep within Uganda’s national parks, a quiet technological revolution is unfolding.
+Drones glide above ancient tree canopies.
+GPS collars beam real-time signals from roaming lions and elephants.
+Soon, AI-powered cameras and sensors will scan the bush for intruders.
+This isn’t science fiction—it’s the new frontline in safeguarding Uganda’s most iconic wildlife.

 For years, poaching, habitat loss, and human-wildlife conflict have threatened the survival of species like elephants, lions, rhinos, and giraffes.
 But conservationists with the Uganda Wildlife Authority (UWA) are now turning to technology to change the game.